-2.2 Skills-Based Campus-Specific Graduation Requirement

-2.2.1 Writing-Intensive Course (Category WI)
+1.1 Upper Division Writing Requirement (Category WR-UD)

-In recognition of the fact that a graduate of a university must have skills in written communication beyond the first-year level as required in GE Area A2, CSULB requires that all students must complete at least one upper-division class with three units designated as GR Category Writing-Intensive.
+The Graduate Writing Assessment in Writing (GWAR) requirement (PS XX, EO XX) requires that a graduate of a university must have skills in written communication beyond the first-year level as required in GE Area A2.

-Programs may develop and require their own Writing-Intensive Course, or they can leave the choice of course up to students.
-No Writing-Intensive Course shall have more than 20-25 enrolled students.
-All Writing-Intensive Courses shall require completion of the entire GE Foundation as a prerequisite.
+No Writing-Intensive Course shall have more than thirty-five enrolled students and, ideally, no more than twenty-five enrolled.
+All Upper Division Writing Requirement courses shall require completion of the entire GE Foundation as a prerequisite.

-2.2.1.1 Courses in fulfillment of the Writing-Intensive GR Category must meet the following criteria:
+1.1.1 Courses in fulfillment of the Upper Division Writing Requirement GR Category must meet the following criteria:

-2.2.1.1.1 Instructors in all Writing-Intensive Courses will integrate into the course a substantial writing component that meets Student Learning Outcomes (SLOs) for writing as established by the GEGC.
-This is usually interpreted to mean at least a total of 5,000 words in the various assignments.
-The writing component shall be integrated throughout the courses and incorporate elements such as, but not limited to, regular opportunities for drafts, revision, ongoing evaluation, and feedback throughout the semester.
-The writing component may culminate in a cumulative report or project, as long as that report or project incorporates the aforementioned elements.
-The writing assignments may be in whatever form the instructor deems appropriate to the subject matter and methodology of the course, but the assignments must be a substantial factor in evaluating student performance.
-This is usually interpreted to mean at least a total of two-thirds of the final grade is based on a student’s writing.
+1.1.1.1 Instructors in all Upper Division Writing Requirement curriculum will integrate a substantial writing component that meets Student Learning Outcomes (SLOs) for writing as established by the GEGC.
+For this policy, that’s understood as a required total of at least 5,000 words in the various assignments.
+These assignments and 5,000 words may be in 1 upper division course, or spread over 2 upper-division courses.

-2.2.1.1.2 All Writing-Intensive Courses must include instructional activities that are appropriate to course writing assignments.
+1.1.1.2 All Upper Division Writing Requirement courses must include instructional activities that are appropriate to course writing assignments.
 Instructional activities that reflect current best practices i include, but are not limited to, the introduction and practice of prewriting, exploratory writing, outlining, drafting, revision in response to instructor feedback on drafts and revisions, editing strategies, peer review, summarizing, relevant documentation conventions, research methods, and information literacy.
 These instructional activities can be adapted across disciplines.

-2.2.1.1.3 Instructors who teach Writing-Intensive Courses should refer students with serious writing difficulties to seek writing instruction, tutoring, or other appropriate assistance to improve their writing skills as early as possible.
+1.1.1.3 Instructors who teach courses fulfilling the Upper Division Writing Requirement should refer students with serious writing difficulties to seek writing instruction, tutoring, or other appropriate assistance to improve their writing skills as early as possible.
 For this reason, there must be early feedback on student writing (usually by week three of the term) and further feedback throughout the term, including opportunity for revision where appropriate to the assignment.

-2.2.1.1.4 Faculty should obtain guidance in the choice of writing assignments and information on evaluating writing from the Director of the Writing Across the Curriculum program and through workshops and other supportive programs sponsored by the Division of Academic Affairs and the Faculty Center for Professional Development.
+1.1.1.4 Faculty should obtain guidance in the choice of writing assignments and information on evaluating writing from the Director of the Writing Across the Curriculum program and through workshops and other supportive programs sponsored by the Division of Academic Affairs and the Faculty Center for Professional Development.